The following Op-Ed by Commissioner Joe Ponte appeared in the

 Friday, November 13, 2015

-Last week, a city correction officer suffered a horrific attack at the hands of two inmates.
+Last week, a city correction officer suffered a horrific attack at the hands of two persons in custody.
 For far too long, we have seen violent incidents occur on Rikers Island with alarming frequency.
 This is precisely the problem I pledged to fix when the mayor appointed me.

 Yet in recent days, we have heard the very voices that condemn violence at Rikers — including some labor and advocate voices — argue that safety requires that we scale back our reforms.
 They claim that violent incidents are occurring because we are aggressively making changes at the Department of Correction.

 Nothing could be further from the truth.
-In fact, the safety of our officers and inmates, and the reforms we are bringing to the department, go hand-in-hand.
-Our 14-point Anti-Violence Agenda is aimed squarely at making staff and inmates safer, including providing safer housing for our most violent inmates, giving inmates constructive alternatives to violence and improving de-escalation and crisis management training.
+In fact, the safety of our officers and persons in custody, and the reforms we are bringing to the department, go hand-in-hand.
+Our 14-point Anti-Violence Agenda is aimed squarely at making staff and persons in custody safer, including providing safer housing for our most violent persons in custody, giving persons in custody constructive alternatives to violence and improving de-escalation and crisis management training.
 We must fully implement and build on our reforms if we want to make our facilities safer for the long term.

 Before this administration, less than 20% of the department’s facilities were monitored by cameras.
 Under our watch, we have almost doubled cameras to deter and respond quickly to violence.
 We will have 100% coverage by the end of next year.